papapabi/sample-app/README.md

-# Ruby on Rails Tutorial sample application
+# Spitter

-This is the sample application for
-[*Ruby on Rails Tutorial:
+Spitter is a variant of the sample application in [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).